 Also known as the “train market”, Talad Rot Fai market is another popular night market to check out — especially if you like vintage stuff.

-The OG train market is quite out of the way though.
 If you want a more convenient option, head to the one at Ratcheda Road.
 It is much nearer the downtown Bangkok.

 Talad Rot Fai Srinakarin address: 1 4 ถนน ศรีนครินทร์ Nong Bon, Prawet, Bangkok 10250, Thailand